0kam/CicadaChorusDetection/README.md

 # CicadaChorusDetection

-This repository contains the source code for the paper "Simulation-based approach for enhancing automatic detection of cicada songs in challenging chorus conditions."
+This repository contains the source code for the paper "Simulation-based approach for enhancing automatic detection of cicada songs in challenging chorus conditions" (https://doi.org/10.1016/j.ecoinf.2025.103299).

 ## Overview